apache/cordova-coho/docs/platforms-release-process.md

 TODO: We may want to be using [signed tags](http://git-scm.com/book/en/Git-Basics-Tagging), or at least annotated tags.

+Replace `Android` with the platform you are releasing.

-## Getting Buy-in & Assigning a Release Manager
+## Get Buy-in

- 1. Email the dev mailing-list and see if anyone has reason to postpone the release.
+Email the dev mailing-list and see if anyone has reason to postpone the release.

-   * If so, agree upon a branching date / time.
- 1. Ask for a volunteer to be Release Manager for the release (or volunteer yourself)
+E.g.:

+    Subject: [DISCUSS] Cordova-Android Release

+    Does anyone have any reason to delay a cordova-android platform release?
+    Any outstanding patches to land?

+    If not, I will start the release tomorrow.

 ## Creating JIRA issues

-TODO: Create a new release bug script for independant platform releases.

-* Create the release bug for the Release Candidate:
+ * Create a JIRA issue to track the status of the release.

-      `coho create-release-bug --version=3.0.0 --username=JiraUser --password=JiraPassword`
+   * Make it of type "Task"
+   * Title should be "Cordova-Android Platform Release _August 21, 2014_"
+   * Description should be: "Following steps at https://github.com/apache/cordova-coho/blob/master/docs/platforms-release-process.md"
  * Comments should be added to this bug after each top-level step below is taken

-* Set a variable for use later on:
+ * Set a variable in your terminal for use later on:

-    `JIRA="CB-????"` # Set this to the release bug.
+    JIRA="CB-????" # Set this to the release bug.

-## Branch & Tag for: cordova-mobile-spec and cordova-app-hello-world

-TODO: mobile-spec should have it's own release process instead of being a part of platform release process

-TODO: app-hello-world should be tagged with tools instead of platform release

-This should be done *before* creating branches on other repos.

-This step involves:
- * Updating version numbers
- * Creating release branches
- * Creating git tags

-Coho automates these steps:

-    coho prepare-release-branch --version 3.5.0 -r app-hello-world -r mobile-spec coho repo-status -r app-hello-world -r mobile-spec -b master -b 3.5.x
-    # If changes look right:
-    coho repo-push -r app-hello-world -r mobile-spec -b master -b 3.5.x coho tag-release --version 3.5.0 -r app-hello-world -r mobile-spec

-If the JS ever needs to be re-tagged, rerun the `tag-release` command, and then re-run the `prepare-release-branch` command for the platform repos.

-## Branch & Tag for Platform Repositories
+## Branch & Tag for Platform Repository

 ### Before creating the release branch: